scipy/scipy/doc/source/tutorial/general.rst

 user to high-level commands and classes for the manipulation and visualization of data.
-With SciPy, an interactive Python session becomes a data-processing and system-prototyping environment rivaling sytems such as Matlab, IDL, Octave, R-Lab, and SciLab.
+With SciPy, an interactive Python session becomes a data-processing and system-prototyping environment rivaling sytems such as MATLAB, IDL, Octave, R-Lab, and SciLab.

 The additional power of using SciPy within Python, however, is that a powerful programming language is also available for use in developing